 Please note that you should seek your own legal advice.
 Information provided by us must not be considered legal advice.

-GDPR requirements apply to each member state of the European Union, aiming to create more consistent protection of consumer and personal data across EU nations.
 Some of the key privacy and data protection requirements of the GDPR include:

 We will provide timely notification in the event of any accidental or unlawful destruction, loss, alteration or unauthorised disclosure or access to any personal data.
 This is detailed in our Data Processing Agreement.